DanStough/katacoda-scenarios/troubleshoot-support-bundle-test/step4.md

-We still have a broken app, but how can we know if it's something we've seen before?
+We still have a broken app, but how can we know if it's something we've seen before or expect?
-Better yet, how can we let a support-engineer or IT admin know what the problem is without calling the developer?
+Better yet, how can we let a support-engineer or IT admin know what the problem is without calling a developer to interpret the output?

-Turns out a fancy machine-learning + blockchain app will only run on nodes with SOOPER-GPU™ hardware, and requires them to be labeled as such.
+Turns out a fancy edge + machine-learning + blockchain + quantum app will only run on nodes with SOOPER-GPU™ hardware, and requires them to be labeled as such.
 This would explain why none of the pods can be scheduled.
 We also know that it's fine for a small cluster to only have one replica of this app running, so operators can ignore any other pending pods that might be waiting for a spare node.